-Monetizing an online business with sponsored blog content?
-In this guide to working with brands for bloggers, you’ll learn how I earned nearly $47,000 from sponsored posts in one year of blogging, and how you, too, can increase your income by partnering with sponsors!
-We answer frequently asked questions from bloggers at all stages, plus reveal 6 steps you can take TODAY on how to pitch brands directly and make more money (even if you’re a new blogger!).
+Learn how to get sponsored and produce branded content for your blog!
+In this guide to working with brands for bloggers, you’ll learn how I earned nearly $47,000 from sponsored content posts in one year of blogging, and how you, too, can increase your income by partnering with sponsors!
+We answer frequently asked questions from bloggers at all stages, plus reveal 6 steps you can take TODAY on how to pitch brands directly and make more money with branded content (even if you’re a new blogger!).

-If you want to learn how to increase your blog’s revenue by working with brands and sponsors, you’ve come to the right place.
+If you want to learn how to get sponsored by creating content for brands or sponsors to increase your blog’s revenue, you’ve come to the right place.

 In fact, in 2016 I had just eight sponsored content campaigns, earning an average of $316.67 per blog post and $25 per Instagram post.